Holmes County, Mississippi: History

 White planters continued to recruit labor in the area, as freedmen wanted to work on their own account.
 The first Chinese immigrant laborers entered the Delta in the late 1870s.
 From 1900-1930, additional Chinese immigrants arrived in Mississippi, including some to Holmes County.
 They worked hard to leave field labor and often became merchants, especially becoming grocers of small stores in the rural Delta towns.
 As their socioeconomic status changed, the Chinese Americans carved out a niche "between black and white", gaining admission to white schools for their children through court challenges.
 With the decline of small towns, most Chinese Americans moved to larger cities through the 20th century.
 In Mississippi, the number of ethnic Chinese has increased overall in the state through 2010, although it is still small in total - fewer than 5,000.

 During the New Deal, the Roosevelt administration worked through the Farmers Home Administration to provide low-interest loans in order to increase black land ownership.
 They also established a co-op cotton gin to be used by farmers in the project.
 In Holmes County, numerous African-Americans became landowners in the 1930s and 1940s through this program.
 They were fiercely independent and later were among strong supporters of the Civil Rights Movement in the 1960s, even as white people kept a grip on economic and political power through banks, police and the county courthouse.
 Although there had been outmigration, the population of the county in 1960 was still 42% black.

 The USDA Agricultural Stabilization and Conservation Service (ASCS) (established under another name in the 1930s) carried out its programs on a county-wide level.
 County boards were elected annually by farmers to work on local programs, and to make approval of loans to farmers and similar issues.
 Although African-Americans made up a large portion of landowners in Holmes County, they were disenfranchised from voting and excluded from participating on the board.
 They were generally deprived of potential benefits through this program, as part of the pattern of racial discrimination against them across the South.

-Beginning in the World War II period, the population of Holmes County declined markedly from its peak of 1940; through 1970 thousands left, with most African-Americans going to the West Coast or in Midwestern cities in the second wave of the Great Migration, taking jobs in the booming defense industry.
+Beginning in the World War II period, the population of Holmes County declined markedly from its peak of 1940; through 1970 thousands left, with most African-Americans going to the West Coast, Midwestern and Northeastern cities in the second wave of the Great Migration, taking jobs in the booming defense industry.
 From 1950 to 1960, for instance, some 6,000 black people left the county, a decline of nearly 19%.
 But in 1960 the county was still 72% black, with a total population of 27,100.